Novartis plans Zolgensma giveaways as some fear 'health lottery'

 Rival Swiss drugmaker Roche is expecting approval for its investigational oral medicine risdiplam by May.

-TreatSMA, a British SMA advocacy group, applauded Novartis’s free Zolgensma initiative but had reservations about the program in which an independent commission starting on Feb.
+TreatSMA, a British SMA advocacy group, applauded Novartis’s free Zolgensma initiative but had reservations about the programme in which an independent commission starting on Feb.
 3 would conduct bi-weekly draws of eligible babies.

 “Unlucky” patients not chosen would be entered into subsequent draws until their eligibility expired, the group said.